 2026 Quilt Show News:

 The 2026 Quilt Show Challenge Quilts has been announced.
 This is a voluntary project, and all members are welcome to participate.
 Quilts will be hung outside the theater in the Community Center about a month before the 2026 show.
 There is no fee to enter, and all quilts are accepted as long as they meet the requirements set out in the challenge description.
-See the June 2025 Newsletter to see a description of the challenge and the necessary requirements.
+See the July 2025 Newsletter to see a description of the challenge and the necessary requirements.

 Previous 2025 Meetings